Trendy

 Calcium is required by two proteins, troponin and tropomyosin, that regulate muscle contraction by blocking the binding of myosin to filamentous actin.
 In a resting sarcomere, tropomyosin blocks the binding of myosin to actin.

-READ ALSO: What is the PID of the init process?
+READ ALSO: What is the contribution of Aquino administration in education?

 What is the role of repressor proteins in the regulation of transcription?